nickm538/nickm538/README.md

 ## Hi there 👋
+nice to see everyone, i love to code
 <!--
 **nickm538/nickm538** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.